sebastianrohr/geocv/README.md

 ✅ Make Scraper
 ❌ Get more API requests
-✅ Decide on cities - Moscow, Copenhagen, Madrid, London ❌ Store the data
+✅ Decide on cities - Moscow, Copenhagen, Madrid, London ❌ Run the stuff
+❌ Store the data
+❌ Consider preprocessing the images
-❌ Build the Transformer CNN
+❌ Build the transformer CNN
+❌ Visualize the attention